Will 2018 Be a Happy New Year For You?

 - May your upgrade requests always be granted

 - May you dine well on your favorite food and drink as well as sample new flavors and tastes from all around the world

 - May your travels always be safe, interesting and fun — yet filled with adventure and spirit

 - May all of your dreams and wishes come true — especially those related to travel, miles and points

-- May you experience 2017 with the best of health and the most of wealth
+- May the year 2018 be the best and most successful year yet — filled with love, happiness and joy; and experienced with the best of health and the most of wealth